Optimistic US consumers boost spending 0.6% in July

-WASHINGTON (AP) — U.S. consumer spending grew 0.6% in July, a healthy gain that suggests American shoppers are driving the economy forward.
+WASHINGTON (AP) — U.S. consumer spending grew 0.6% in July, a healthy gain that suggests American shoppers are largely ignoring concerns about trade tensions and driving the economy forward.

-The Commerce Department also said Friday that personal incomes rose just 0.1%, the smallest gain in 10 months.
-With spending ahead of incomes, the savings rate fell to 7.7%, the lowest since last November, but still a solid figure by historic standards.
+The Commerce Department said Friday that personal incomes rose just 0.1%, the smallest gain in 10 months.
+With spending ahead of incomes, the savings rate fell to 7.7%, the lowest since last November, but still a solid figure by historical standards.

-With trade war tensions discouraging business investment and cutting into exports, consumers are increasingly important to the U.S. economy.
-Household spending was the principal driver of growth in the April-June quarter, when it increased by the most in five years.
+With trade fights discouraging business investment and cutting into exports, consumers are increasingly important to the U.S. economy.
+Household spending was the principal driver of growth in the April-June quarter , when spending increased by the most in five years.

+“The U.S. consumer continues to display great vitality, emboldened by solid income growth and a large savings buffer,” said Lydia Boussour, senior U.S. economist at Oxford Economics.

+Consumers remain optimistic about the economy, but that could change.
+Consumer confidence was high in August, according to the Conference Board, a business research group, and Americans’ assessment of the current state of the economy was the most positive it has been in nearly 19 years.

 An inflation measure in the report increased 0.2% in July and 1.4% from a year earlier, evidence that inflation remains mild.
 Excluding food and energy, core prices rose 0.2% in July and 1.6% from a year ago.